 - Comply with Occupational Safety and Health Administration (OSHA) regulations

-- Students may earn a Certificate of Completion by completing three required general education courses plus twelve courses in one area of specialization
+- You may earn a Certificate of Completion by completing three required general education courses plus twelve courses in one area of specialization

-- Students may earn an AAS degree by completing six required general education courses plus 12 additional courses in one area of specialization and receiving a journey-level card
+- You may earn an AAS degree by completing six required general education courses plus 12 additional courses in one area of specialization and receiving a journey-level card

 What will you do?